lucianonooijen/Personal-Website/assets/blocks/experience.md

 _02/2020 - 08/2021_ ~ **Partner and techlead (part-time)**

-- Startup for helping young people to further develop their entrepreneurial side, investor through Bytecode
+- Startup for helping young people develop their entrepreneurial side, investor through Bytecode
 - Development of custom backend application in Go and CMS
 - Leading development of the frontend application in React/Typescript/NextJS
 - Software architecture and infrastructure setup, deployment automation